JAPAN FOOD GUIDE: LEARNING ABOUT JAPANESE CUISINE

 Whether it’s Hello Kitty, Gudetama (an apathetic egg character), robot waiters or an animal café (cat cafes, owl cafes and even hedgehog cafes are not unheard of in Tokyo) – eating at a themed café in Japan is truly unique experience.

 However, be mindful that the animals at some of these cafes are not always treated well, so check reviews and information beforehand.
-Café Lua, Dog Heart (also a pet store where you can take the dogs out for a walk) and Asakusa Nekoen are safe options.
+Café Lua, Dog Heart (also a pet store where you can take the dogs out for a walk) and Asakusa Nekoen are the best options.

-Top tip: if a member of your family suffers from allergies, it’s a good idea to have these dietary requirements written down in Japanese (ask someone at your hotel to write this down clearly for you), so communication is clear when you’re eating out.
+If a member of your family suffers from allergies, it is a good idea to have these dietary requirements written down in Japanese (ask someone at your hotel to write this down clearly for you), so communication is clear when you’re eating out.